Credit for Child and Dependent Care Expenses

 Eligible Dependent Care Expenses

-Most of the expenses incurred for dependent care are added to calculate the credit, including expenses incurred in the home, such as payments for a housekeeper, and also certain out-of-home expenses.
+Most expenses incurred for dependent care are added to calculate the credit, including expenses incurred in the home, such as payments for a housekeeper, and also certain out-of-home expenses.

 For a child under age 13, outside-the-home care costs include costs associated with a day care center, day camp — but not overnight camps — nursery school, or the home of a babysitter.
 These expenses are also qualified for incapacitated dependents, regardless of age, if they spend at least 8 hours a day in the taxpayer's home regularly, not including temporary absences, such as for vacation.